 The New Savages play Melbourne Hill Country Blues.
-A mix between the deep delta blues sound of Mississippi, the raw sexuality of The Doors and the storytelling of Johnny Cash.
+A very original mix between the deep delta blues sounds of Mississippi, the raw sexuality of The Doors and the storytelling of Johnny Cash.

 “These guys … they get it.
 Check ’em out as soon as you are able” – Matt Frederick, PBS 106.7 The Juke Joint

 “The New Savages have a love for blues with a thousand-yard stare.
 They specialise in unearthing lost riffs and giving them a second life in new songs.” – B Mag